jlauman/data_engineering_project_capstone/README.md

 data scientist using the final combined data sets is expected to define "extreme environmental event" is within the context of their analysis.

+The data sets identified for this project are historical data sets, so the ETL process will focus on creating a standard star schema design with fact and dimension tables.

 ## Source Data Sets